 There have been a number of works attempting to obtain spatial node distribution for the ad hoc environments where terminals move according to random walk or random waypoint mobility models.
 The simulation studies that are presented in [19] and [20] for the random waypoint mobility model showed that the long-run spatial distribution of mobiles is independent from their initial placement in the simulation area, and also observed that resulting distribution is more accumulated at the center of the region.
 In [21], the movement pattern of the same mobility model is characterized as a stochastic process, and analytical expressions for the longrun location distribution are derived.
 In [22], authors not only concentrate on the analytical expressions for long-run spatial distribution of random waypoint model, but also on the limiting distribution of speed and procedures for the accurate simulation of this mobility model as well.
 The simulation study presented in [7] also concentrated in the same model, and examined average node speed at the steady-state.
-They pointed out that the closer v{min} to zero, the more time it takes for the simulation of the mobility model to reach stability.
+They pointed out that the closer v{\min} to zero, the more time it takes for the simulation of the mobility model to reach stability.
 In [8], this work is extended by analytical studies and authors provided steady-state average speed distribution for several random mobility models in which the speed for a movement epoch is chosen independently from the destination of that epoch.
-As a byproduct of their analytical formulation, authors also proposed a simulation methodology that eliminates the variations in the average nodal speed of these kinds of mobility models.
-In [23], authors provide an analytical framework for the steady-state speed and residual distance analysis of random waypoint like mobility models, and similar to [8], they also proposed methodology for the efficient simulation of those mobility models.
+For these mobility models, as a byproduct of their analytical formulation, authors also proposed a simulation methodology that decreases the variations in the average nodal speed.
+In [23], authors provide an analytical framework for the steady-state speed and residual distance analysis of random waypoint mobility model, and similar to [8], they also proposed methodology for the efficient simulation of this mobility model.
 In [24], a statistical analysis is done to identify the conditions in which the spatial node distribution of random waypoint mobility model, and a variant of twodimensional random walk motion can be approximated with uniform distribution.

-While each of the analytical and simulation studies mentioned above provide a comprehensive approach for the longrun characteristics of the random walk and waypoint like mobility models, none attempts to make major extensions on these models so that they describe a more realistic pattern.
-It is clear that, mobility models that are defined according to deterministic parameters such as predetermined pathways and obstacles, are more realistic than the random mobility models.
-However, as the deterministic dimension of the mobility model expands the possibility of deriving long-run properties of the model in terms of closed from expressions decreases.
+While each of the analytical and simulation studies mentioned above provide a comprehensive approach for the longrun characteristics of the random walk and random waypoint mobility models and their variants, none attempts to make major extensions on these models so that they describe a more realistic pattern.
+As it is also mentioned in [10], mobility models that includes predetermined pathways and obstacles are more realistic than the random mobility models.
+However, capturing these realistic issues requires to add detailed deterministic parameters to the mobility model and as the deterministic dimension of the mobility model expands, the possibility of deriving long-run properties of the model in terms of closed from expressions decreases.
 The most significant differences between the mobility model proposed in this paper and other random or deterministic models are the degrees of generality in mobility modeling and simplicity for the long-run analysis.

 The next section provides the mobility formulation according to our mobility model, basic definitions, and our approach for long-run analysis.
-In the third section the analytical results are presented with example scenarios.
+In the third section, the analytical results are presented with example scenarios.
 Section IV concludes the paper.